pycom/pycom-micropython-sigfox/docs/library/network.rst

     .. method:: wlan.disconnect()

-       Disconnect from the WiFi access point.
+       Disconnect from the wifi access point.

     .. method:: wlan.isconnected()

-       In case of STA mode, returns ``True`` if connected to a WiFi access point and has a valid IP address.
+       In case of STA mode, returns ``True`` if connected to a wifi access point and has a valid IP address.
        In AP mode returns ``True`` when a station is connected, ``False`` otherwise.

     .. method:: wlan.ifconfig(if_id=0, config=['dhcp' or configtuple])

-       With no parameters given returns a 4-tuple of ``(ip, subnet_mask, gateway, DNS_server)``.
+       With no parameters given eturns a 4-tuple of ``(ip, subnet_mask, gateway, DNS_server)``.

        if ``'dhcp'`` is passed as a parameter then the DHCP client is enabled and the IP params are negotiated with the AP.